inferno986return/project-libitina/README.md

 # project-libitina
 A Python `print()` write-up of the Project Libitina text and archive of the website.
 An external archive is also available at http://archive.is/MNW76.

-You can run `projectlibitina.py` in IDLE, Thonny or GNU Bash using `python3 projectlibitina.py`.
+You can run `projectlibitina.py` in Python IDEs such as IDLE or Thonny.
+Alternatively you can run the script in GNU Bash using `python3 projectlibitina.py`.

 If you are in-need of a quick read refer to `projectlibitina.txt`, which has the site's text in plain-text format.